digao-dalpiaz/DzTalkApp/README.md

 - A command with any kind of data parameter, using `P` parameter and specifying the size of data parameter.

+- A command with a memory data stream, using `S` parameter.

 ```delphi
 function AsString: AnsiString;
 ```